 Can an innocent person really be set up or “framed” and sent to prison – for years – for a crime that he or she did not commit?
-Criminal defense attorneys say “yes.”
+Drug crimes defense attorneys say “yes.”

 In fact, in 2016, one spectacular story about a man who is possibly being framed for murder in Wisconsin is setting the issue once again squarely in the public eye.
 That story is the ten-part true crime documentary from Netflix titled Making a Murderer.